Property Owners Withstanding ETJ Retractions

 What litigation risks should I be aware of?

-Litigation carries inherent uncertainty: actual fees may exceed budgeted estimates; proceedings may take longer than anticipated; an unfavorable ruling could set adverse precedent; and even a favorable ruling may not produce the relief sought if Austin takes further action.
-By joining the Coalition you acknowledge and accept these risks.
+Litigation involves inherent risks: actual fees and expenses may exceed any budget estimate; proceedings may take longer than anticipated; an unfavorable ruling could establish adverse precedent; and even a favorable ruling may not result in the relief sought if the City takes further legislative or administrative action.
+Each member accepts these risks as a condition of participation.

 Is my contribution tax-deductible?